 “Prevention is better than cure” is a famous quote.
-We could treat a disease either by reducing the intensity of disease or by killing the pathogen thus prevent further spreading.
+We could treat a disease either by reducing the intensity of the disease or by killing the pathogen thus prevent further spreading.
 One way of treatment is based on the symptoms and signs.
 But this is not an effective way of prevention since the chance of recurrence is high.
 Thus, treatment is more focused on the killing of the disease-causing agent.
 Diseases are caused either by bacteria or viruses or protozoa.
 Based on the types of agent and pathway, they follow to cause infection, treatment also varies.

 Antibiotics are drugs, developed for treating bacterial infections.
 Sometimes they are even used for treating diseases caused by pathogens.
 But these antibiotics are not effective for viral diseases.
 Viruses depend on a host cell for their reproduction and survival.
 Also, they do not have their own machinery and follow host cell biochemical pathways.
 Therefore, the drugs which harm the virus could affect the host also.
-This is why development of drugs for viral diseases are much difficult than developing drugs for bacterial diseases.
+This is why the development of drugs for viral diseases is much difficult than developing drugs for bacterial diseases.
 In spite of these, recently many anti-viral drugs have been developed.

 Vaccination and Immunization

 The diseases caused by nutritional deficiency, unhealthy environment, contaminated food, air, and water could be prevented by personal and social hygiene.
 Our body has a special mechanism to fight against infectious pathogens.
 This property is called immunity.
-Immune system consists of certain immune cells which produce allergies, reactions or antibodies against antigens (foreign particles) entering our body.
+The immune system consists of certain immune cells which produce allergies, reactions or antibodies against antigens (foreign particles) entering our body.
 The process of resistance against diseases is called immunization.
 One method of attaining immunization is by injecting vaccines and the method is commonly known as vaccination.